aisyah-t/aisyah-t/README.md

 ### Kia ora, I'm Aisyah 👋

 I recently completed the intensive full-immersion web development training programme at [Enspiral Dev Academy](https://devacademy.co.nz/).
 I enjoy honing my problem solving skills through coding - there is always something new to learn!
-I am excited to continue exploring the endless possibilities in tech.
+I am excited to continue working on making apps accessible and user-friendly and exploring the endless possibilities in tech.

 <!--
 **aisyah-t/aisyah-t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.